-On August 21, 2019, the Company received approval from the TSX Venture Exchange for a non-brokered \$0.05 unit private placement financing.
-The Company issued 9,260,000 units for gross proceeds of \$463,000, each unit consisting one common share and one common share purchase warrant.
-Each warrant entitles the holder to purchase one common share at a price of \$0.075 per share at any time within two years of the date of issuance.
+On September 30, 2020 the Company closed a private placement through the issuance of 4,400,000 units at \$0.05 per unit for gross proceeds of \$220,000.
+Each unit consists of one common share and one share purchase warrant.
+Each full warrant entitles the holder to purchase an additional common share at \$0.015 for 24 months from the date of closing of the private placement.